ogr3/cag-labb-kafka/order-processing/README.md

 and update the OrderProcessorResource / OrderProcessorConfiguration, to consume orders created from the kafka topic.

-This will be done in 2 different excersises/steps,

-1) first we just consume and log the orders, to get the feel of it.
+* first we just consume and log the orders, to get the feel of it.
-2) we will stream it a bit...

-I would suggest that you actually also have the topic create code in it for consistency when running on a different cluster.
+Since the producer have the topic creation code, we can omit that for now.

-Things you have to do for the first excercise:
+Things you have to do for this excercise:

-1. Change the inTopic (we use this first) setting in application.yml to something of your own (same as in order-producer...)
+1. Change the kafka.inTopic (we use this first) setting in application.yml to something of your own (same as in order-producer...)
-2. Set the groupId in application.yml to your own.
+2. Set the kafka.groupId in application.yml to your own.
-2. Set the server settings in the application.yml to point to the servers i provided.
+3. Set the server settings in the application.yml to point to the servers i provided.
-3. Whereever you need to use a consumerGroup string, use a unique one as well...

-If you have tested your order-producer, there should already be orders to consume, so when you fire it up for the first time it depends a bit how you configured your consumer factory, default is 'latest':
+If you have tested your order-producer, there should already be orders to consume, so when you fire it up for the first time it depends a bit how you configured your consumer factory, default is 'latest', but 'earliest' gives a different behaviour:

 https://kafka.apache.org/24/javadoc/constant-values.html#org.apache.kafka.clients.consumer.ConsumerConfig.AUTO_OFFSET_RESET_CONFIG